 (VizReport) 1993 was a watershed year for research conferences on pandemic influenza.
 Plans were laid to fend off the perpetually looming scourge of a disastrous, widespread, virulent flu outbreak.

-Ten years later, in 2003, a mystery infection dubbed “Sudden Acute Respiratory Syndrome” (SARS) would provide a practical opportunity to test those those theories.
+Ten years later, in 2003, a mystery infection dubbed “Severe Acute Respiratory Syndrome” (SARS) would provide a practical opportunity to test those those theories.

 Though SARS is not a variety of influenza, its symptoms were strikingly similar to a severe flu.
 To better understand the functional relationship between SARS and the now seemingly imminent bird flu, it would be helpful to return to 1993…